vkuzel/Quantum-Leap-Gradle-Plugin/README.md

       testRuntime (path: ":core-module", configuration: "testFixturesUsageRuntime") }
   ````
-  The source set can depend on other projects by declaring `testFixturesCompile` or `testFixturesRuntime` dependencies.
+  The `testFixtures` source set can depend on other projects by declaring `testFixturesCompile` or `testFixturesRuntime` dependencies.
   ````groovy
   dependencies {
       testFixturesCompile "some:library:1.0.0"